Gary Burris | Executive Director

 I joined Child Care Action Council in October of 2015.
 I have a Bachelor’s degree in Sociology and Social Services.
 I previously worked in various Social Services roles which include teaching The Incredible Years parenting class and working with foster children with behavioral aggression and developmental disabilities.
 Prior to that I volunteered at an adult day center working with adults and elderly with developmental disabilities.
 I enjoy working in this field because I enjoy having a hands on approach to making a difference in young children's lives and how that connects with their families and the community I serve in.
 I live in Bremerton with my husband and two children- Stella, a precocious preschooler, and Harper, a sweet and tender toddler.

-Hello, my name is Alissa, and I am elated to join the Child Care Action Council team!
-I earned a Bachelor's Degree in Child and Adolescent Development and have vast experience working with children and child care centers over the last 10 years.
-Before joining Child Care Action Council, I worked in various licensed child care centers and also held positions to collaborate with teachers and directors to implement a range of new practices to enhance the children's learning and development.
-Drawing from my background in child care centers and working with directors, I am excited to begin assisting providers in their journey through Early Achievers!
+I joined Child Care Action Council in 2017 after over 10 years in the field of Early Childhood Education.
+I earned a Bachelor of Science in Child and Adolescent Development and have vast experience working with children and child care centers.
+I have experience teaching and supervising in various licensed child care centers, and I've worked in positions to collaborate with teachers and directors to implement a range of new practices for continuous quality improvement.
+I enjoy living in Kitsap County and being able to assist local child care centers in achieving their vision.

 Emily Long | Early Achievers - Early Learning Consultant - Kitsap County